 - Reviews.
 Make sure to post Editorial Reviews and ask friends, family, and fans to add reviews.
 The more reviews, the more appealing your page is.
-NOTE: a bad reviews are not necessarily always a bad thing—it means the book might not have been right for that reader.
-For example, a one star review stating, “I hoped this book would cover the basics of a marketing plan for my new start up, but it was too high level and geared to multi-national corporation” but perfect for another reader looking for exactly this information.
+NOTE: bad reviews are not necessarily always a bad thing—it means the book might not have been right for that reader.
+For example, a one-star review stating, “I hoped this book would cover the basics of a marketing plan for my new startup, but it was too high level and geared to multi-national corporations” but perfect for another reader looking for exactly this information.

-Visit Amazon’s Author Central to update and manage youe information: https://authorcentral.amazon.com/gp/landing?ie=UTF8&*Version*=1&*entries*=0 And through Author Central, don’t be afraid to ask Amazon questions to help you fix or update your information.
+Visit Amazon’s Author Central to update and manage your information: https://authorcentral.amazon.com/gp/landing?ie=UTF8&*Version*=1&*entries*=0 And through Author Central, don’t be afraid to ask Amazon questions to help you fix or update your information.